 The Students Union has a seperate trading company for the area where it trades with none students (such as advertisers and landlords).

-Staffordshire Students Union Enterprises Limited is wholly owned by the Students Union and any surplus made by the company is donated back to the charity.
+Staffordshire Students Union Enterprises Limited is wholly owned by the Students Union and any surplus made by the company is donated back to the charity (Gift Aid).

-The consolidated accounts pages show the combined activity of both the charity and the enterprise company.
+The consolidated accounts pages show the combined activity of both the charity and the subsidiary enterprise company.

-Because one of the Union's many jobs is to look after students’ academic representation, we also get a block grant off othe University to help us keep ticking along and to better represent you.
+Because one of the Union's many jobs is to look after students’ academic representation, we receive support via a block grant from the University to help us keep ticking along and to better represent you.